purdygeorgeedward-dev/krimble/README.md

 This (soon to be renamed) is a mobile-first fork of Krita designed to be a graphics workhorse for Android phones instead of a paint/animation app.
 The objective is to make a mobile version which is aware of the restrictions of limited screen real estate on mobile devices.
 Stripping away unnecessary UI components and scaling down others, creating new default behaviors that show awareness of mobile users needs, and making the UI a little more universal are objectives.

 I am a lifelong professional artist trained with a wide range of traditional media and digital tools from Deluxe Paint to Photoshop to 3DS Max, Mudbox, ZBrush, et al. and to me trying to "paint" with a phone is about as appealing as writing a novel on a window with a bar of soap.
-However, I find myself using Krita on my smartphone as a daily driver for graphics tasks, so I am motivated to modify it for my purposes.
+However, I find myself using Krita on my smartphone as a daily driver for graphics tasks, so I am motivated to modify it for my own purposes.
 Sharing it, of course.

 ### Krita User Manual
 https://docs.krita.org/en/user_manual.html